ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/KaplanDemonstratives.md

 f: context -> g
 g: circumstance -> extension

-Meaning and context determines intension
-Intension and possible world determines extension
+Meaning(character?) and context determines intension Intension(content?) and possible world determines extension

 The function of **non-indexicals** is fixed and have nothing to do with the context; what the function of **indexicals** returns is *context-sensitive*
 For example, for a description, it will always return the structure of some property.
 For 'I', it will return the person based on the language rule (character) when applied to the context